1995-2019 ~ Celebrating 24 years of land conservation in Southeast Alaska

 With the help of our supporters, the Southeast Alaska Land Trust has worked to permanently conserve over 3,500 acres

 of wetlands, recreation lands, wildlife habitat, open space, and subsistence lands throughout Southeast Alaska.

-We are thrilled to say that we have conserved the Honsinger Wetlands, in Juneau.
-Click the link below, to learn more.
+We are excited to say that we have conserved the Very Beary Berry Wetlands, in Juneau.

 You can improve the Marjory & Edgar Huizer Fishing Access Site

 We truly believe that the protection of open space and recreational opportunities are essential for creating a healthy and strong community, and helps to make Southeast Alaska a better place to live and work.
 Find out how you can help!

 The Land Trust Alliance accreditation program recognizes land conservation organizations that meet national quality standards for protecting important natural places and working lands forever.
 The Southeast Alaska Land Trust is pleased to announce it is applying for renewal of accreditation.
 A public comment period is now open.